ApiLogicServer/Docs/docs/Sample-AI.md

     5. Store the Items.UnitPrice as a copy from Product.UnitPrice
 &nbsp;

 This creates standard SQL, [like this](https://github.com/ApiLogicServer/ApiLogicServer-src/blob/main/api_logic_server_cli/prototypes/sample_ai/database/chatgpt/sample_ai.sql){:target="_blank" rel="noopener"}.
-Copy the generated SQL commands into a file, say, `sample-ai.sql`:
+Copy the generated SQL commands into a file, say, `sample-ai.sql`.
+(As always with AI, eyeball the result - for example, you may need to remove a command like "CREATE DATABASE store.db;").

 Then, create the database: